-Remember, Hercules may have suffered some defeats, but
+Remember, Hercules may have suffered some defeats, but he still persisted, and so can you! |

 Then, as days stretch into weeks after hitting that scary “submit” button, you begin to receive messages from programs either telling you, “thanks, but no thanks,” or, “please, do come join us for an interview.”
 The interview process itself is its own Herculean labor.
 At the end of each one your jaw is sore from smiling, your mouth is dry from conversation, and your eyes are heavy from lack of sleep.
 Sometimes you leave feeling completely satisfied with your performance.
 Sometimes you nitpick the way you answered that last question when you were starting to feel tired.